 5. Headtorch: I would never travel without a headtorch.
 Even if you only end up using it once, a decent head torch could save your life.
 If you want to cook at night or simply find your way to the bathroom during a blackout, a headtorch is a must.
 Currently, I’m using the Petzl LED headlamp with red light (which insects can’t see).

 6. Travel Water Bottle: Always travel with a water bottle – it’ll save you money and reduce your plastic footprint on our planet.
-Potable water is not always guaranteed at campsites so bring a filter for creeks and rivers.
-AR bottle are tough, lightweight and maintain the temperature of your beverage – no matter where you are.
-For every AR bottle sold, we donate 10% to PlasticOceans.org – an initiative to reduce plastic in our oceans!
+Clean water is not always readily available so we recommend investing in the Grayl Geopress – an insulated water bottle with a built in filter.

 7. Toiletry Bag: I always travel with a hanging toiletry bag as it’s a super efficient way to organise your bathroom stuff.
 Well worth having, whether you are hanging it from a tree whilst camping, or a hook in a wall, it helps to have quick access to all your stuff.